 Health Savings Account

 The University of Alaska offers a Health Savings Account (HSA) to employees enrolled in the UA Choice HDHP.
-The HSA allows you to set aside pre-tax dollars to cover medical expenses as long as you are eligible to contribute to the account.
-It is your responsibility to ensure you are eligible to contribute to an HSA.
-Remember, you cannot have a Health Care Flexible Spending Account (HC FSA) and a HSA at the same time.
+The HSA allows employees to set aside pre-tax dollars to cover medical expenses.
+It is the employee's responsibility to confirm their HSA eligibility.

 Dependents are not eligible to enroll in their own HSAs.
 However, employees can use their HSA funds for tax-qualified dependents.
 Employees cannot use their HSA funds for non-tax-qualified dependents (i.e. FIPs).